bishoph/sopare/readme.md

 Project status:

-Currently the project is in a early stage and can be described best as prototype.
+Currently the project is in a very early stage and can be described best as prototype.